top of page

 The Leopard, by Giuseppe di Lampedusa, a reflection on the classic novel on Bookpost USA

-The Vixen, by Francine Prose, my review of the novel for BookPost
+The Vixen, by Francine Prose, my review of the novel for Bookpost

 And Finally I'll Say Goodbye remembering my mother, Jean Valentine, for the Yale Review